 In competitive bidding arranged in 2012, the Finnvera Group selected KPMG Oy Ab to serve as its auditor.
 The auditor with the main responsibility is elected annually by the General Meeting.
 Once every quarter, the auditor participates in the meetings of Inspection Committee of the Board of Directors and draws up a separate semi-annual report to the Board and to its Inspection Committee.
 In addition, the auditor's report is submitted to the Supervisory Board.

 The Financial Supervisory Authority monitors Finnvera’s note issues.
 In other respects, Finnvera’s finances are supervised by the Auditing Unit of the Ministry of Economic Affairs and Employment, applying the standards of the Financial Supervisory Authority.

-Realisation of the industrial policy goals set by the Ministry of Economic Affairs and Employment for Finnvera is monitored by the Ministry’s Enterprise and Innovation Department, which receives reports from Finnvera twice a year.
+Realisation of the industrial policy goals set by the Ministry of Economic Affairs and Employment for Finnvera is monitored by the Ministry’s Innovations and Enterprise Financing department, which receives reports from Finnvera twice a year.

 The fees paid to the group’s auditors in 2018 totalled EUR 99,000.
 In addition, the auditing company was paid EUR 86,000 for advisory services during the year.